weijia-cheng/jessie-redmon-fauset_there-is-confusion/src/epub/text/body.md

 atmosphere enveloping, quickening her.
 She stepped down from the platform.

 "Well, now listen.
-I'm supposed to have a ring of children <span id="calibre_link-295" page-number="229" page-name="Page:There Is Confusion.djvu/235" page-index="235" page-quality="3" title="Page:There_Is_Confusion.djvu/235"></span>around
+I'm supposed to have a ring of children around me.
-me.
 I sing and they answer.
 At first I'll have to sing both parts, but afterwards you can play their answers.
 See, this is the way it goes."
 She sat down at the piano, and ran through the melody of "Barn!
 Barn!"